microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

     ![Select Team Explorer Everywhere](images/SelectTee.cropped.png "Select Team Explorer Everywhere")

-    > **Note**:If you don't see this option, use the pull-down menu for "Work with:" and find the update site URL you just entered in the list and select it, then select the check box beside the plug-in mentioned above.
+    {% include note.html content= "If you don't see this option, use the pull-down menu for \"Work with:\" and find the update site URL you just entered in the list and select it, then select the check box beside the plug-in mentioned above" %}.

 1. Choose **Next** to follow the wizard to complete the installation.